Second Battle of Ypres: Battle of St. Julien (24 April – 5 May)

 On the morning of 24 April, the Germans released another gas cloud towards the re-formed Canadian line just west of St. Julien.
 Word was passed to the troops to urinate on their handkerchiefs and place them over their nose and mouth.
 (Note: The order is attributed to a Medical Officer, Capt.
 F.A.C.
 Scrimger.
 Memoirs of two individuals at the battle do not recount this episode (Nasmith, 1917 and Scott, 1922), though Nasmith, a chemist and bacteriologist who was commissioned in the C.A.M.C. as a laboratory and sanitation officer, recognised the gas on sight as chlorine and the following day began work on devising a way to counteract the gas.
 Urea in urine would react with chlorine, neutralising it by forming dichlorourea..)
 The countermeasures were insufficient and German troops took the village.
 The next day the York and Durham brigades of the Northumbrian Division counter-attacked, failing to secure their objectives but establishing a new line closer to the village.
 On 26 April the 4th, 6th and 7th Battalions of the Northumberland Brigade, the first Territorial brigade to go into action, attacked and gained a foothold in the village but were forced back, having suffered 1,954 casualties.
 Despite hundreds of casualties, the 2nd Battalion Royal Dublin Fusiliers participated without respite in the battles at Frezenberg and Bellewaarde.
 On 24 April the battalion, subjected to a German gas attack near St. Julien, was nearly annihilated.

-The German Army first used chlorine-gas cylinders in April 1915 against the French Army at Ypres, when yellow-green clouds drifted towards the Allied trenches.
-(Note: Chlorine gas destroyed the respiratory organs of its victims and this led to a slow death by asphyxiation.
-One nurse described the death of one soldier who had been in the trenches during a chlorine gas attack.
-"He was sitting on the bed, fighting for breath, his lips plum coloured.
-He was a magnificent young Canadian past all hope in the asphyxia of chlorine.
-I shall never forget the look in his eyes as he turned to me and gasped: I can't die!
-Is it possible that nothing can be done for me?"
-Chlorine made the victim cough and therefore limited his intake of the poison.
-Both sides found that phosgene was more effective, since only a small amount was needed to make it impossible for the soldier to keep fighting.
-It also killed its victim within 48 hours of the attack.)
-The gas had a distinctive odour, resembling pineapple and pepper.
-The French officers, assuming at first that the German infantry were advancing behind a smoke screen, alerted the troops.
-When the gas reached the front Allied trenches, soldiers began to complain of chest pains and a burning sensation in the throat.

 George Nasmith, the head of the field laboratory for the Canadian Expeditionary Force, advised a Canadian field ambulance officer to pass the order to use urine to counteract the gas.